mslinn/jekyll_outline/README.md

 ```

 Words that are not a known field are transcribed into the output.

+In the above example, notice that the HTML is space delimited from the field names.
+The parser is simple and stupid: each token is matched against the known keywords.
+Tokens are separated by white space.

 ### CSS
 The CSS used for the demo website should be copied to your project.